mrigankvashist/Football-Result-Prediction/README.md

 The main objective of the project is to create a machine learning model which is capable of predicting the results of a football match in terms of winning probability at the half time by considering not only the goals scored by both teams but also their historical performances and current table standings.
 I have created a flask app to depict the results for the same.
+We have considered the data of the past 15 years of English Premier League to predict the winner of the match of the user's interest.

 ## Deployment